Paid Across

 Is Wise available in the Philippines, and can I get USD account details?

 Yes, and this is what sets the Philippines apart from markets like Pakistan or Nigeria.
 Philippine residents can open a full Wise account with a local ID and proof of address.
 The account includes US ACH receiving details (routing and account number) you can hand to clients or connect to platforms; receiving USD by ACH is free, and an incoming wire costs $6.11.
 You hold the dollars in your Wise balance and convert to PHP at the mid-market rate whenever you like, paying a conversion fee that typically comes in under 1%.
-Reported account limits are about $10,000 per transfer and around 10 million PHP received per month; verify current limits in the app.
+On limits, Wise is reported to cap conversions and transfers at $10,000 or equivalent each and $50,000 or equivalent per calendar month, and to cap what a personal account receives or tops up at 10,000,000 PHP per calendar month, with no cap on the balance you hold.
+Wise scopes those caps to four situations, one of which is adding PHP to your account from another currency such as USD or GBP, so a USD to PHP conversion does count against them.
+We could not open Wise's help pages, so verify current limits in the app.

 What is the cheapest way to receive USD in the Philippines?